irods/python-irodsclient/README.md

 Each takes a cleartext password and writes an appropriately processed version of it into an .irodsA (secrets) file in the login environment.

-Note, in the `pam_password` case, this involves sending the cleartext password to the server (SSL should thus be enabled!) and then writing the scrambled token that returns from the transaction.

-If an .irodsA file exists already, it will be overwritten by default; however, if these functions' overwrite parameter is set to `False`, an exception of type `irods.client_init.irodsA_already_exists` will be raised to indicate the older .irodsA file is present.

 Examples:
-For the `native` authentication scheme, we can use the currently set iRODS password to create .irodsA file from Python thus:
+For the `native` authentication scheme, we can use the currently set iRODS password to create the .irodsA file directly:

 ```python
 import irods.client_init as iinit
 iinit.write_native_credentials_to_secrets_file(irods_password)
 ```

+Note, in the `pam_password` case, this involves sending the cleartext password to the server (SSL must be enabled!) and then writing the scrambled token that is returned from the transaction.

+If an .irodsA file exists already, it will be overwritten by default; however, if these functions' overwrite parameter is set to `False`, an exception of type `irods.client_init.irodsA_already_exists` will be raised to indicate the older .irodsA file is present.

 For the `pam_password` authentication scheme, we must first ensure an `irods_environment.json` file exists in the client environment (necessary for establishing SSL/TLS connection parameters as well as obtaining a PAM token from the server after connecting)